-As a City Year AmeriCorps member, you’ll work long days within a complex school system with many partners and stakeholders.
+As a City Year AmeriCorps member, you’ll work within a complex school system with many partners and stakeholders.
 You will manage relationships and expectations with teammates, school staff, partner teachers, students, families and the school district.

 Many of the students you'll be helping reach their potential live in systemically under-resourced communities where external factors can make it hard for students to come to school ready to learn every day.
 These obstacles may include food and housing insecurity, trauma or health or safety issues.

 You will serve on a diverse team of 6-12 AmeriCorps members.
 Each team is led by an impact manager, a full-time City Year staff member who oversees training, manages the school partnership and directs the team in decision-making and service delivery.

 I will say this, service is really hard work.
 Making an impact in your community takes real commitment and that commitment is not for the faint of heart.

 Your primary responsibility is supporting students by helping them learn about themselves, what they’re interested in and what they’re capable of doing.

 It's not simply about building positive relationship with students, it's helping students build a better relationship with themselves.
 Helping them understand how able they are to overcome obstacles.
 You will do this through relationship building and a combination of experience building and/or academic intervention depending on the role you choose.